thycotic/ss-docs/roles/role-permission-list/index.md

 Allows a user to view and edit character sets and password requirements.

+**Administer Pipelines**

+Allows a user to create, edit, and remove event pipelines and event pipeline policies.

 **Administer Remote Password Changing**

 Allows a user to turn Heartbeat and Remote Password Changing on and off  globally.
 Also allows users to create new password changers and install  password changing agents on remote machines.